 GCC revolutionised compiling, Linux revolutionised computing.
 Arduino revolutionised microcontrollers.
 RISCV is revolutionising ISAs.
 The next step is Open Source Silicon.

-This workshop will give you the experience creating your own microchip, using free and Open Source tools.
+This course will give you the experience creating your own microchip, using free and Open Source tools.

 11 hands-on projects, supported with text guides and over 6 hours of videos.

 6 weeks support via discord server and office hours.